jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [x] Why is there even a separate list for 'Progress Monitoring'?
 It seems handy for quick overview, but why is the main list not quickly giving that overview then?
 Improve the main list instead and remove the 'Overview for Progress Monitoring'?
 Because it might just not be handy to have two things.
     - [x] Inheritance is already finished.
         - [x] Do I update that now?
 Or do I see that as replanning that should be done later?
 Don't know.
 It just looks inconsistent this way.
-- [x] Done Circle Language Spec Ideas.
+- [x] Done Encircle Language Spec Ideas.
     - [x] The wording is in rougher format, but it is not very long, so should be doable.
     - [x] It may have out-of-scope content.
     - [x] Maybe read over again.
 Second time around it still seems kind of resolute.

-### 2020-04-13 Done Circle Language Spec Planning Docs
+### 2020-04-13 Done Encircle Language Spec Planning Docs

 - [x] I made a slight beginning with a next phase of scoping the project.
 But I want to turn back.
 - [x] Check if I can check this in.